Miroslav Raduljica: Professional career

 Raduljica began his career playing with the KK FMP junior teams in Serbia.
 He made his professional debut with FMP during the 2005–06 season.
 He spent the 2006–07 season on loan at KK Borac Čačak and then moved back to FMP.

-On July 8, 2010, Raduljica signed a five-year contract with Turkish club Efes Pilsen, but was loaned to Alba Berlin during the season, with which he reached the finals of the German Bundesliga.
-On August 25, 2011, Raduljica was loaned to Partizan Belgrade for one season.
-On September 22, 2012, Raduljica was loaned to the Ukrainian team Azovmash for one season.
+On 8 July 2010, Raduljica signed a five-year contract with Turkish club Efes Pilsen, but was loaned to Alba Berlin during the season, with which he reached the finals of the German Bundesliga.
+On 25 August 2011, Raduljica was loaned to Partizan for one season.
+On 22 September 2012, Raduljica was loaned to the Ukrainian team Azovmash for one season.

-On July 26, 2013, Raduljica signed with the Milwaukee Bucks of the National Basketball Association.
+On 26 July 2013, Raduljica signed with the Milwaukee Bucks of the National Basketball Association.
 In his rookie season, Raduljica played sparingly for the 15-67 Bucks, averaging just 9.7 minutes per game.
 In 48 games, he averaged 3.8 points and 2.3 rebounds per game.

-On August 26, 2014, Raduljica was traded, along with Carlos Delfino and a 2015 second round draft pick, to the Los Angeles Clippers in exchange for Jared Dudley and a 2017 conditional first round draft pick.
-On August 29, 2014, he was waived by the Clippers.
+On 26 August 2014, Raduljica was traded, along with Carlos Delfino and a 2015 second round draft pick, to the Los Angeles Clippers in exchange for Jared Dudley and a 2017 conditional first round draft pick.
+On 29 August 2014, he was waived by the Clippers.

-On September 19, 2014, Raduljica signed a one-year, $1.5 million guaranteed contract with the Shandong Lions of the Chinese Basketball Association.
-On December 23, 2014, his contract was bought out by Shandong for $1.2 million.
+On 19 September 2014, Raduljica signed a one-year, $1.5 million guaranteed contract with the Shandong Lions of the Chinese Basketball Association.
+On 23 December 2014, his contract was bought out by Shandong for $1.2 million.
 In 14 games, he averaged 18 points and 9 rebounds per game.

-On January 8, 2015, Raduljica signed a 10-day contract with the Minnesota Timberwolves.
-On January 19, 2015, he signed a second 10-day contract with the Timberwolves.
-On January 28, 2015, he was waived by the Timberwolves after appearing in five games.
+On 8 January 2015, Raduljica signed a 10-day contract with the Minnesota Timberwolves.
+On 19 January 2015, he signed a second 10-day contract with the Timberwolves.
+On 28 January 2015, he was waived by the Timberwolves after appearing in five games.

-On July 18, 2015, Raduljica signed a two-year deal with Greek club Panathinaikos.
-On December 4, 2015, he had a personal career single-game scoring high in EuroLeague, with 25 points against Barcelona in a 93-86 home win.
+On 18 July 2015, Raduljica signed a two-year deal with Greek club Panathinaikos.
+On 4 December 2015, he had a personal career single-game scoring high in EuroLeague, with 25 points against Barcelona in a 93–86 home win.
 After one season, he parted ways with the team.

-On July 15, 2016, Raduljica signed a two-year deal with Italian team EA7 Emporio Armani Milano.
+On 15 July 2016, Raduljica signed a two-year deal with Italian team EA7 Emporio Armani Milano.
 After one season, he left Milano.
-On June 9, 2017, he signed with the Jiangsu Dragons of the Chinese Basketball Association.
-Raduljica averaged 25.4 points and 9.8 rebounds per game in the 2019-20 season.
-On September 3, 2020, he signed with Zhejiang Lions.
+On 9 June 2017, he signed with the Jiangsu Dragons of the Chinese Basketball Association.
+Raduljica averaged 25.4 points and 9.8 rebounds per game in the 2019–20 season.
+On 3 September 2020, he signed with Zhejiang Lions.

 In July 2021, Raduljica signed for the Goyang Orions of the Korean Basketball League.
-He was waived on December 11, after averaging 8.6 points and 5.3 rebounds per game.
+He was waived on 11 December, after averaging 8.6 points and 5.3 rebounds per game.

+Raduljica subsequently spent the 2022–23 campaign back home with KK Crvena zvezda.

+On 7 September 2023, Raduljica signed with Maroussi of the Greek Basketball League (GBL).
+After a successful season, he re-signed with the team.
+On February 27, 2025, Raduljica amicably parted ways with Maroussi.